What is Aspen Capsular Contracture Treatment?

 Sometimes, no matter how skilled a patient’s plastic surgeon is, complications arise during or after surgery.
 This is the case because everyone’s body is different.
 The composition of connective tissue varies widely from one patient to another, for instance, and this means that each patient’s healing process is entirely unique.
 This is why some people tend to develop thick scar tissue after any kind of penetrating skin injury, while others can sustain deep cuts and develop only subtle scarring that fades over time.
 Another good example of this difference is the way some women will develop severe stretch marks during pregnancy no matter what they do to prevent them, whereas other women emerge from pregnancy nearly stretch mark-free.
 Additionally, everyone’s immune system responds differently to stimuli, and some patients’ immune systems react poorly to medical implants.
+This is the reason why Aspen Capsular Contracture Treatment is created.

 Of course, complications during plastic surgery are now very rare, both because of advances in surgical techniques and because we’ve gotten better at predicting which patients are likely to experience surgical complications.
 Patients who are prone to developing thick scar tissue may be advised to avoid having plastic surgery, or their surgeon will use special surgical techniques that allow incisions to be placed remotely (e.g., inserting breast implants through an incision in the underarm) in order to keep scarring largely out of sight.
 Patients who have compromised immune systems or autoimmune diseases are often advised to forego surgery and choose less invasive forms of cosmetic enhancement.
 Likewise, there are a number of procedures that can be used after surgery, such as the Aspen Rehabilitation Technique, in order to treat complications and improve the patient’s appearance.
 One of the most common areas where Aspen is used is in the treatment of capsular contracture after breast augmentation surgery.